 Pay close attention to social

-It’s well-known that social media can spread news of a crisis and be its point of origin.
-Whether it’s an unflattering hashtag on Instagram or a retweeted video on Twitter, a crisis can escalate rapidly when the algorithm boosts the story’s visibility.
+It’s well-known that social media can spread news of a crisis—and even be its point of origin.
+Whether it’s an unflattering hashtag on Instagram or a retweeted video on X (formerly Twitter), a crisis can escalate rapidly when algorithms amplify the story’s visibility.

-As a preventative measure, regularly update your social media keywords and dedicate a team member to monitor the coverage.
-This will be critical in detecting the early signs of a crisis.
-For best results, adjust your searches regularly, use automated alerts, and review posts mentioning your brand.
+As a preventative measure, regularly update your social media keywords and dedicate a team member to monitor coverage.
+This early detection can be critical in identifying and containing potential crises before they grow.

 Track journalists covering the crisis